ANYbotics/signal_logger/Readme.md

 These packages provide an interface for a signal logger and some default signal loggers.
 A signal logger can log a time series of a signal.

-The software has been tested under ROS Kinetic and Ubuntu 16.04.
+The software has been tested under ROS Melodic and Ubuntu 18.04.

 The source code is released under a [BSD 3-Clause license](LICENSE).